Chart Color Schemes

 Earlwood's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The most common medical conditions in the area are arthritis and asthma, impacting 7.3 and 5.6% of residents respectively.
-A total of 73.2% of residents declare themselves completely clear of medical ailments, compared to 77.7% across Greater Sydney.
-The area has 21.4% of residents aged 65 and over (3,875 people), which is higher than the 15.8% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Nationally, this average stands at 55.3%.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.3 and 5.6% of residents respectively.
+Notably, 73.2% of residents declare themselves completely clear of medical ailments, compared to 77.7% across Greater Sydney.
+Earlwood has 21.4% of residents aged 65 and over (3,875 people), which is higher than the 15.8% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health